Fly on the Wall (AC/DC album): Reception

 The album was not well received by critics and its one million US sales paled beside those of Back in Black and For Those About to Rock We Salute You.
 The singles "Shake Your Foundations" and "Sink the Pink" are seen as standouts; both were later included on the band's soundtrack album Who Made Who for Stephen King's film Maximum Overdrive.
 The song "Danger" fell flat in concert and was banished from the set.
-Some critics also complained that Johnson's vocals were difficult to decipher, and the band would indeed raise them in the mix for Who Made Who.
+Some critics also complained that Johnson's vocals were difficult to decipher, and the band would indeed raise them in the remix for "Shake Your Foundations" on Who Made Who.